 Click here to see the third paper in the series, which focuses on intercreditor agreements where structural subordination is not available, including whole loan structures and cases where the obligors themselves are not party to the intercreditor arrangements (for example a “behind the scenes” intercreditor arrangement, or “agreement amongst lenders”), and as such the tranching and pricing is not transparent to the obligors.

 CREFC Europe members of the ICA Working Group welcome your comments on these papers.
-The intention is that these should be living documents, where terms of art and new structures are added from time to time, as well as any insight on traps for the unwary.
+The intention is that these should be living documents, where terms of art and new structures are added from time to time, and experiences in relation to negotiation of intercreditor agreements and work outs are shared, including any insight on traps for the unwary.
 Please send any comments that you may have to firstname.lastname@example.org.

 Further information on the group’s history

 Paul has led the work looking at tranched loans, where subordination is contractual.
-There are no existing industry standards or guidelines for such deals, despite their increasing popularity.
+There has not been much in the way of existing industry standards or guidelines for such deals, despite their increasing popularity.

 Please contact Peter Cosmetatos on +44 20 3651 5696 or email@example.com or Paul Gray, Ruth Harris or Phil Abbott if you have questions or would like to get involved.